olcf/olcf-user-docs/quantum/quantum_systems/ionq.rst

 * Any request for credits must be submitted by the project Principle Investigator (PI) to help@olcf.ornl.gov

 * Requests for machine credits must be justified using results from the appropriate simulator to determine the appropriate amount needed.
 Requests without simulator-based justifications will be denied.
+Using `IonQ's Resource Estimator <https://ionq.com/programs/research-credits/resource-estimator>`__ is also highly recommended.

 * Requests will be evaluated based on the provided technical justification, programmatic efficiency, and machine availability.
 The effective usage of prior allocations by the project will also be considered.